 We are excited to announce our recent NIH grant to explore online programming for people with memory loss.

-We'll be starting a 12-week class in March, 2019.
+We'll be starting our next class in July, 2019.
 Please contact us if you are interested in learning more or participating.

 Dr. Barnes and her team at UCSF continue to study the impact of PLIÉ and Paired PLIÉ in community-based classes and in senior living facilities.